The Snowy Owl Is Quirkier Than You'd Expect

 Advertisement

-Lovers of the majestic snowy owl can hit the avian lottery if they're lucky enough to witness what's known as an irruption; a periodic phenomenon when hordes of mostly young snowy owls 4-6 months old migrate south from their northern breeding grounds in the Arctic tundra to Canada and the Northern U.S., from as far as Seattle to Boston.
-When one of these sporadic irruptions occurs, people will flock by the hundreds of thousands to go view these birds in their first year of life, according to Holt.
-"People who don't have any interest in owls even head out to look at them," he says, "often traveling across state boundaries."
+Lovers of the majestic snowy owl can hit the avian lottery if they're lucky enough to witness what's known as an irruption: a periodic phenomenon when hordes of mostly young owls (4 to 6 months old) migrate south from their northern breeding grounds in the Arctic tundra to southern Canada and the Northern U.S., from as far as Seattle to Boston.

 Advertisement